|Year of production||1982-1985|

 The construction of the hull based on the round bilge construction being used by Storebro.

 The original flybridge design shared the Royal Cruiser 36 with the Royal Cruiser 40.
-However, in many cases the lack on space of the flybridge was criticized.
+However, in many cases the lack of space of the flybridge was criticized.
 In 1986 a new enlarged flybridge version was presented for the two models 36 and 40.
-It offered more space, but took some of the boats elegance.
+It offered more space, but took some of the boat's elegance.

 |No. of cylinders||6||6||6||6|

 (140 - 230)

 Volvo-data was taken from the Volvo Penta engine-database

 The values given in the motor diagrams below are measured values of individually equipped ships.
 The measured values can vary depending on the equipment as well as the wind and temperature conditions.
 These values do not indicate a binding property, but can only serve as indications.